Internal Management System and Key Performance Indicators

 The Volkswagen Group’s performance and success can be measured by both financial and nonfinancial key performance indicators.
-With the Best Performance module of our enhanced TOGETHER 2025+ Group strategy, we want to improve these indicators across all areas and along the entire value chain.
+With the Best Performance module of our TOGETHER 2025+ Group strategy, we want to improve these indicators across all areas and along the entire value chain.
 In so doing, we aim to sustainably increase the Company’s value and raise our efficiency, productivity and profitability.

 INTERNAL MANAGEMENT PROCESS IN THE VOLKSWAGEN GROUP

 Consistent, close integration of the Group and brand strategies with the operational planning process ensures transparency at the Volkswagen Group when it comes to the financial assessment and evaluation of strategic decisions.
 The operational medium-term planning that is conducted once a year and generally covers a period of five years is incorporated into the strategic planning as a key management element of the Group.

 Medium-term planning forms the core of our operational planning and is used to formulate and safeguard the requirements for realizing strategic projects designed to meet Group targets in both technical and economic terms – and particularly in relation to earnings, cash flow and liquidity effects.
 In addition, it is used to coordinate all business areas with respect to the strategic action areas concerned, namely functions/processes, products and markets.